arka-kxqi/kii-chess/README.md

 - **Play and Earn**: Stake Crypto to play chess with friends and the winner takes all.
 You can also play with the computer without any staking crypto.
 - **Chess Match NFT**: Players can mint an NFT of the match they played in the form of a GIF which would play all the moves made during the match and list this NFT on the marketplace.
 [Example](https://drive.google.com/file/d/1BC-vxcBaLHhLk0QbHLtO9ZLF3Ky3IIIG/view?usp=sharing)
 - **Earn NFT**: Winners of the match are awarded an NFT which is a meme template with different text on it (opponent name, the date and time) generated using the Canvas API.
 [Example](https://drive.google.com/file/d/17D8kcoC8g9celsO9cVAsfnptFDvprIUU/view?usp=sharing)
-- **NFT Marketplace**: Users can explore NFTs on the Web3 Chess marketplace and buy and sell their Web3 Chess NFTs leveraging the EDU.
+- **NFT Marketplace**: Users can explore NFTs on the Web3 Chess marketplace and buy and sell their Web3 Chess NFTs leveraging the kii chain.
 - **Dashboard**: Displays the user's balance, all NFTs won/bought by the user in Web3 Chess, and allows for deposit and withdrawal of BNB.

 ## Tech Stack & Tools